For Glenn Abbott, his days in the major leagues were filled with stories and memories and good feelings.

 “The dugouts in Tiger Stadium were so small that everybody couldn’t sit down when you came off the field.
 It was like a bunker in the bullpen.”

 Abbott was married in 1973.
-He and his wife, Patti, live in Arkansas in the offseason, and wherever he is working during the season.
-The eldest of their three children.
-Todd, pitched in the Oakland minor-league system from 1995 through 1998 and became a high-school teacher and baseball coach in Bentonville, Arkansas.
+He and his wife, Patti, lived in Arkansas in the offseason, and wherever he was working during the season.
+The eldest of their three children, Todd, pitched in the Oakland minor-league system from 1995 through 1998 and became a high-school teacher and baseball coach in Bentonville, Arkansas.
 Their second son, Jeff, also became a teacher, in Bolivar, Missouri.
-Daughter Amy, the youngest child, is married with two children and lives in North Little Rock.
+There is also a daughter, Amy.